calliecameron/pi-server/zz-vm-testing/README.md

 5. Clone this repository, `cd pi-server/zz-vm-testing`
 6. `./fakePi-00-setup.sh`
 7. Reboot
-8. Set the Pi up normally as per `01-core`
+8. Set the Pi up normally as per `01-generic-core`, etc.

 FakeClient*: assuming use of Mint 17.3